 Popular and trade publications are not peer-reviewed, they are simply edited.
 That does not mean they are any less potentially truthful or informative--most popular and trade publications take pride in careful fact-checking.* But when the topic is scientific research, the information is generally "secondary": It has already appeared elsewhere (usually in a peer-reviewed journal) and has now been "digested" for a broader audience.

-Peer-reviewed journals will always identify themselves as such.
 If you want to verify that a journal is peer-reviewed, check Ulrich's Periodical Directory.